necrojan/jandev/src/pages/posts/merge-sort-using-ruby.md

 end
 ```

 The next step is to use the recursion.
-We call our own method  `merge_sort.`We will hold the first half of our array and assign it to a variable called `left`And the other half would go to the variable called `right.`
+We call our own method  `merge_sort.`We will hold the first half of our array and assign it to a variable called `left` and the other half would go to the variable called `right.`

 ```ruby
 arr[0...(arr.size/2)]